EMar1066/EMar1066.github.io/_posts/2025-07-30-operational.md

 ***Core Area 1a - Case i: PowerPoint vs. Sway vs. Mentimeter***

-I began teaching in the early 2010s and started leading modules from 2017.
-My teaching methods have evolved with the tools available.
-PowerPoint has remained a staple for lecture delivery, supplemented selectively by other tools depending on pedagogical need.
-My lectures often involve animated diagrams, flowline sequences, and real-time annotation to highlight fluid behaviours or trace conceptual relationships.
-This visual and spatial interactivity, paired with verbal walkthroughs and guided note-taking, is central to how I scaffold complex engineering content.

-Mentimeter’s standout feature is its polling function, which I use selectively to run in-lecture quizzes and diagnostic questions.
-These can be useful for pacing, gauging understanding, or inviting participation in large groups.
-But the platform fails when used beyond that narrow scope.
-It lacks animation, inline editing, and visual pacing control, but more seriously, it is structurally inaccessible.
-Slides are rendered as images with no alternative text.
-Screen readers cannot parse question content or student responses.
-Keyboard navigation is restricted.
-The platform assumes full visual and motor access, excluding disabled students by default.
-For this reason, I use Mentimeter only for standalone polls, Alt+Tabbing to it when useful and returning immediately to PowerPoint, which supports layered, accessible, and pedagogically aligned delivery.
+In my large-group engineering lectures, I use PowerPoint as my primary delivery platform due to its control over sequencing, animation, and on-the-fly annotation.
+These features are essential for communicating spatial or time-dependent processes in fluid mechanics and contaminant transport.
+I structure content around staged visual builds and prompt note-taking, which allows students to follow complex derivations or flow behaviours with clarity.
+When I need a quick check of student understanding, I use Mentimeter for single-question polls or live diagnostics.
+However, it has clear limitations.
+Unlike PowerPoint, it lacks animation, inline editing, and visual control.
+More critically, it fails accessibility standards: slides render as images without alt text, requires all students to have a mobile device and navigation for screen readers or keyboard-only users is restricted.
+Because of these constraints, I use Mentimeter only in brief, standalone instances and return immediately to PowerPoint, which offers a more coherent and inclusive experience for structured delivery.

 ***Core Area 1a - Case ii: : Moodle vs. D2l vs. Canvas***

-I have worked extensively with Moodle, D2L (Desire2Learn), and Canvas across different institutions, and each has presented its own strengths and limitations.
-I first encountered Moodle in its early days, and while its modular design allowed for flexibility, it often required manual structuring and lacked polish in interface design.
-D2L offered more consistency in navigation and grading tools, particularly for scaffolded assessment structures, but tended to be inflexible when trying to embed external content or apply complex workflows.
-Canvas, by contrast, felt modern and lightweight, with cleaner integration of multimedia, straightforward assignment creation, and better cross-platform accessibility.
-However, it could feel restrictive when customisation was needed or when managing large numbers of files and resources.

-Returning to Moodle in my current role has meant revisiting a platform that, while widely adopted, still carries some of its earlier inefficiencies.
-Navigation can feel fragmented, and many features (such as assignment feedback and gradebook tools) require multiple layers of configuration to work as intended.
-Despite this, I have structured my Moodle pages carefully to reduce cognitive load, using collapsible sections, visual flowcharts, and labelled downloads to guide students through each week’s materials.
-I also supplement Moodle’s limitations by embedding interactive tools like <a href="https://jupyter.org/" target="_blank" style="text-decoration: underline; color: #004080;">Jupyter Notebooks</a>.
-While no platform has offered a perfect solution, my experience across systems has allowed me to identify what is worth customising and what requires workarounds.
-The goal remains the same: to ensure that the learning environment supports clarity, progression, and meaningful engagement with the course content.
+Through institutions I have taught at, I've use Moodle, D2L (Desire2Learn), and Canvas, all of which were institutionally selected as primary learning platforms.
+Each presented distinct trade-offs in usability, structure, and customisation.
+Moodle’s modular design supports flexibility, but its interface remains cluttered and many core features, such as assignment feedback, gradebook configuration, and resource upload, require multiple configuration steps.
+D2L offers a more consistent experience for structured assessments and navigation but is less flexible when embedding external content or building non-linear workflows.
+Canvas is streamlined, with cleaner multimedia integration and simplified assignment creation, but becomes restrictive when handling large resource libraries or custom layouts.
+In my current role I use Moodle, and have adapted it to reduce cognitive load by implementing collapsible topic sections, labelled resource flows, and embedded tools such as Jupyter Notebooks.
+These adaptations help offset structural clutter and guide students clearly through weekly materials.
+Each platform requires workarounds, but familiarity with their affordances has allowed me to design around limitations and maintain course coherence.

-***Core Area 1a - Case iii: Numerical and Analytical Solvers***
+***Core Area 1a - Case iii: Analytical and Numerical Tools***

-Engineering is a science of data.
-Every value we calculate is an estimate, with uncertainty built in.
-To support students in applying analytical and numerical theory, I use a range of tools: Primarily Excel,  <a href="https://orangedatamining.com/" target="_blank" style="text-decoration: underline; color: #004080;">Orange</a>, and Python, selected according to task complexity and student experience.

-For my current students, Excel is the most immediately accessible (in the past it has been  <a href="https://www.mathworks.com/products/matlab.html" target="_blank" style="text-decoration: underline; color: #004080;">MATLAB</a>).
-I use it to introduce finite difference models, stochastic processes, and parameter-driven simulations using cell-based logic.
-Its low barrier to entry makes it ideal for early undergraduates who are learning to visualise theory rather than build software.
-However, Excel’s scalability is limited, and it becomes inefficient for high-dimensional or data-heavy work.

-For MSc students that I mentor who are less comfortable with coding, I use  <a href="https://orangedatamining.com/" target="_blank" style="text-decoration: underline; color: #004080;">Orange</a>.
-This GUI-based machine learning environment allows students to build classification or regression pipelines, adjust model parameters, and visualise outputs without writing code.
-It helps bridge the gap between abstract concepts and practical workflows.
-While not customisable enough for research use, it works well as an educational stepping stone.

-For graduate students with stronger technical ability, I shift to Python.
-It offers full control, rich numerical libraries (NumPy, SciPy, Scikit-learn), and flexibility for modelling and data analysis.
-I use it to teach finite difference methods, environmental simulations, and machine learning pipelines for µCT and time-series datasets.
-To support learners new to coding, I provide scaffolded notebooks with commented code, embedded visuals, and real-world data.
-This structure allows students to engage with the tools at a depth that suits their confidence and background.
+Engineering sits at the intersection of science and technology and is inherently dependent on data-driven modelling.
+To support students in applying numerical and analytical theory, I use a sequence of platforms tailored to their technical background and the complexity of the task.
+Excel provides an accessible entry point for early undergraduates to build finite difference models, run parameter-driven simulations, and explore system sensitivity using cell-based logic.
+It is ideal for conceptual grounding, though limited in handling high-dimensional or computationally intensive tasks.
+For MSc students less familiar with coding, I use Orange, a GUI-based machine learning environment that enables pipeline construction and parameter adjustment through visual blocks.
+It offers a low barrier to entry but lacks the flexibility needed for research-level work.
+For advanced students, I use Python with scaffolded notebooks and real datasets to build simulations and machine learning pipelines.
+These tools are powerful and adaptable, but carry a steeper learning curve and demand more prerequisite knowledge.
+Each platform brings trade-offs in control, accessibility, and scalability.
+I select and sequence them deliberately to match student readiness and learning goals.